brunotrbr/maplr-sugar-shack/README.md

 ## The solution
 To solve the problem was created an API to handle sells and stocks.

 As demanded the program were created using .NET 6 with Visual Studio IDE.
-The endpoins could be testd using postman ou swagger.
+The endpoins could be tested using postman or swagger.

 &nbsp;